frederic-perez/AmE-dictionary/data/dictionary.md

 __dankness__ _n_ :two::hammer:
 __danse macabre__ _n_ (Art Terms) Another name for dance of death.
 __danseuse__ _n_ A woman who is a ballet dancer.
-__dapper__ _adj_ :six: (of a man) Neat and trim in dress and appearance.
-Marked by up-to-dateness in dress and manners. _Syn_ jaunty, natty, raffish, rakish, spiffy, spruce, dashing, snappy _He smiled pleasantly upon her, looking very dapper in evening dress and a silk hat._ _The dapper lead singer._
+__dapper__ _adj_ :seven: (of a man) Neat and trim in dress and appearance.
+Marked by up-to-dateness in dress and manners. _Syn_ jaunty, natty, raffish, rakish, spiffy, spruce, dashing, snappy _He smiled pleasantly upon her, looking very dapper in evening dress and a silk hat._ _The dapper lead singer._ _Dapper in his dress._
 __dappled__ _adj_ :nine: Marked with spots of colour, light, or shade.
 Having spots or patches of color. _Syn_ mottled _A dappled horse._ _Trees cast their dappled shade._
 __dare<sup>1</sup>__ _n_ :two: An act of daring; a challenge. _I applied to Harvard on a dare._
 __dare<sup>2</sup>__ _v_